 In the optional Application Name field, enter a unique name for your application for the resource labelling.

-In the Advanced options, click on Create a Route to the Application to configure a public URL for your deployed application.
+In the Advanced options, click Create a Route to the Application to configure a public URL for your deployed application.

 Click Create to deploy the application.
 The user sees a toast notification notifying that the JAR file is being uploaded and takes a while.
 The toast notification also includes a link to view the build logs.